robinbryce/quorum-gcp-preemptible/blog-series/article.md

 5. Create a terraform workspace for the ledger and deploy the ledger resources
 6. Install the google cloud tooling needed to generate the node secrets (docker image is tbd)
-7. Create the initial dlt keys, wallets and other secrets.
+7. Secret Creation - dlt node keys, wallets and other secrets.
+8. Bootstrapping (minor search and replace) the kubernetes manififests - its easier this way.
+9. Confirm workloads can access the secrets
-8. Deploy the kubernets manififests (skaffold)
+10. Deploy the kubernets manififests with skaffold

 ### Terraform Cloud Cluster (steps 1 - 4)